ESSAY | By Chris Graham

 The boys club

-During 2015, 33 workers died working construction in Australia.
+From January to December 2015, 33 workers died working construction in Australia.
 All of them were men.
-That same year, 31 women had already been killed by men by early April.
-By the end of 2015, Counting Dead Women Australia – a volunteer organisation with a Facebook page (which tells you even more about the importance of sexual violence statistics to society) – reported the female body count climbed to 84.
+The same year, 31 women had already been killed by men by early April.
+By the end of 2015, Counting Dead Women Australia – a volunteer organisation with a Facebook page (which tells you even more about the importance of sexual violence statistics to society) – reported the female body count had climbed to 84.

 The Construction, Forestry, Maritime, Mining and Energy Union (CFMMEU) – which represents 144,000 workers across four of those industries – is one of the most powerful organisations in the country.
-Combined with the Transport Workers Union (TWU), which boasts more than 90,000 members, the two organisations are worth more than $400 million, with annual revenue in the hundreds of millions.
+Combined with the Transport Workers Union (TWU), which boasts more than 90,000 members, the two organisations are worth about a half a billion dollars, with annual revenue in the hundreds of millions.

 That’s not to suggest they don’t do a good job – they clearly do.
 The death rates in their respective industries have been trending downwards for years.
 But where are the powerful organisations worth hundreds of millions of dollars formed specifically to protect the safety and interests of women?
-Being a truck driver is a dangerous job, but in Australia, it’s not as dangerous as being a mum/wife/partner… or occasionally a complete stranger.
+Being a truck driver is a dangerous job, but in Australia, it’s not nearly as dangerous as being a mum, a wife, a partner, a girlfriend… or occasionally a complete stranger.

 In 2010, while leader of the Liberal Party, Abbott told media: “What the housewives of Australia need to understand as they do the ironing is that if they get it done commercially it’s going to go up in price and their own power bills when they switch the iron on are going to go up.”